mmdhsn8/Caspian_Task/README.md

 - Respect Centris terms, access policies, and applicable law
 - Keep request volume conservative; raise rate limits only when you understand the impact
 - This is not a distributed scraper platform; the lock, cache, metrics, and health files are local only
-- Google Sheets is the business source of truth for deduplication and notification outbox state
+- Google Sheets is the business source of truth for listing state and deduplication.
 - Use the project only for authorized monitoring and messaging workflows

-License: MIT